canbayazit/3D-Solar-System-App/README.md

 # SOLAR SYSTEM WEB APPLICATION

-A web project that provides information about our sun, planets and moons in our Solar System and simulates them in a 3D space plane.
+A web Capstone Project that provides information about our sun, planets and moons in our Solar System and simulates them in a 3D space plane for Kodluyoruz Front-End Bootcamp

 ## Click to See the Application